Rabi Oscillations

 If light interacts with a two-level system (e.g. an atom or ion with a ground state and an excited state), according to quantum optics this can lead to a periodic exchange of energy between the light field and the two-level system.
 Such oscillations, which are called Rabi oscillations (with reference to the Nobel Prize winner Isidor Isaac Rabi), are associated with oscillations of the quantum mechanical amplitudes and with expectation values of level populations and photon numbers.
 They can be modeled using the Bloch vector formalism.
 A competing process, which can prevent these oscillations, is spontaneous emission.

-Note that Rabi oscillations involve continuous changes of quantum-mechanical amplitudes, rather than discrete processes of absorption and stimulated emission of photons.
+Note that Rabi oscillations involve continuous changes in quantum-mechanical amplitudes, rather than discrete processes of absorption and stimulated emission of photons.
 The oscillating amplitudes in the end indicate the probability of finding the atom in a certain state when applying a measurement – but such a measurement is not part of the situation leading to the Rabi oscillations.

 A Rabi cycle corresponds to one period of a Rabi oscillation.